How To Keep Good Staffing Workers Coming Back For More

 You can choose a contest, a day trip, gift cards, or a bonus added to your staff’s checks for meeting quota, avoiding major errors, or just having great performance.

-Your temp staff will not forget the job benefits you offered them, and will be more likely to return again.
+Your staffing staff will not forget the job benefits you offered them, and will be more likely to return again.

-Encourage Your Temp Workers To Return Next Season
+Encourage Your Staffing Workers To Return Next Season

 One thing many business owners forget to do is to ask their temporary staff to return.